-4. Caution: The connector that holds the card onto the logic board is delicate.
+3. Caution: The card connector is delicate.
 Do not put pressure on the card, and do not deviate from these instructions.

-Important: To disconnect the card, press on the corner of the card-only where shown-as you use a black stick at the side of the card, near the card connector, to slowly pop up the card.
+Important: To disconnect the card, press on the upper right corner of the card-only where shown-as you use a black stick at the side of the card, near the card connector, to slowly pop up the card.
 You should hear a soft "snap" when the card disengages from the logic board.
 To avoid damaging the card, hold it by its edges, and lift it straight up and off the connector on the logic board.

-5. Peel up the tape, if present, that secures the antenna cables to the heatsink.
+4. Peel up the tape, if present, that secures the antenna cables to the heatsink.

-- 6. With the antenna cables still connected, turn over the card. - 7.
+- 5. With the antenna cables still connected, turn over the card. - 6.
 Note the location of the two cable connectors.